 top of page

 Discipline is the bridge between goals and success.
 It allows you to pursue your maximum potential.
-Motivation is unreliable, it comes and goes.
-Motivation is NOT the start.
-"I need to get motivated before I..." is the biggest excuse for personal development.
-Taking consistent daily action to develop strong habits will create motivation, build discipline, and set organization, efficiency, and structure in your life.
+Motivation is unreliable: it comes and goes.
+Motivation is not the start.
+"I need to get motivated before I..." is the greatest excuse for personal development.
+Taking consistent daily action to develop powerful habits will create motivation, build discipline, and set organization, efficiency, and structure in your life!

-Motivation: a short-term feeling that comes and goes and it doesn't matter if it is there or not
+Motivation: a short-term feeling that comes and goes: it does not matter if it is there or not

 WHY MOTIVATION IS UNRELIABLE

-Motivation is unreliable because it is based on if you feel like doing something.
+Motivation is based on whether you feel like doing something.
 It is impacted by lack of energy, depression, mood swings, blood sugar levels, and emotions.
-If you only do what you are supposed to do when you are motivated or feel like doing it, you can't achieve long term success.
-If getting motivated is your strategy, you can’t build habits.
+If you only do what you are supposed to do when you are motivated or feel like doing it: you can not achieve long term success!
+If getting motivated is your strategy: you can not create habits.
 Habits are the foundation of discipline and require daily consistency.

 DISCIPLINE IS KING